-And if there were miracles wrought then, why has God ceased to be a God of miracles and yet be an unchangeable Being?
+"And if there were miracles wrought then, why has God ceased to be a God of miracles and yet be an unchangeable Being?
 And behold, I say unto you he changeth not; if so he would cease to be God; and he ceaseth not to be God, and is a God of miracles.

-And the reason why he ceaseth to do miracles among the children of men is because that they dwindle in unbelief, and depart from the right way, and know not the God in whom they should trust (Mormon 9:19-20; emphasis added).
-Signs, wonders, and miracles will accompany faith, hence Nephi's concern that the Gentiles be "convinced" that Jesus is the Christ and that he works "mighty miracles."
-The Lord's own words recorded in 2 Nephi 27 proclaim him to be a God of miracles: "I will show unto the world that I am the same yesterday, today, and forever; and I work not among the children of men save it be according to their faith" (v.
-23).
+"And the reason why he ceaseth to do miracles among the children of men is because that they dwindle in unbelief, and depart from the right way, and know not the God in whom they should trust" (Mormon 9:19-20; emphasis added).

+Signs, wonders, and miracles will accompany faith, hence Nephi's concern that the Gentiles be "convinced" that Jesus is the Christ and that He works "mighty miracles."
+The Lord's own words proclaim Him to be a God of miracles: "I will show unto the world that I am the same yesterday, today, and forever; and I work not among the children of men save it be according to their faith" (2 Nephi 27:23).